Deaquay/wdv3-timm/README.md

 # Install requirements
 python -m pip install -r requirements.txt
 ```
+For windows there are bat files for installing UV to handle venv and python versions, then another to set up the VENV.
+But preferably you should install yourself.

 3. Run the example script, with defaults (see -h/--help for info):
 ```sh